The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 Stories help people simulate experience, attach emotion to meaning, and remember information in a more human form.

 David JP Phillips’ TEDxStockholm talk, The Magical Science of Storytelling, is a useful practitioner example because it makes the neuroscience accessible and introduces the idea that different stories can create different emotional states.
-But it should be treated as a gateway, not as the evidence base itself.
+But it should be treated as a gateway, not as the evidence base itself (Phillips, 2017).

 The strongest case for leadership storytelling does not rest on simplistic claims about brain chemicals.
 It rests on psychology, communication research, organisational studies and lived leadership practice.